wdv4758h/pypy-extradoc/blog/draft/string-formatting.rst

 Overall PyPy is almost **2x** faster.
-This is clearly win for dynamic compilation over static - the `sprintf` function lives in libc and so cannot be specializing over the constant string has to parse the string every time it's executed.
-In the case of PyPy, we specialize the assembler if we detect the left hand string of the modulo operator is constant.
+This is clearly win for dynamic compilation over static - the `sprintf` function lives in libc and so cannot be specializing over the constant string, which has to be parsed every time it's executed.
+In the case of PyPy, we specialize the assembler if we detect the left hand string of the modulo operator to be constant.

 Cheers,
 alex & fijal